cmbi/hssp/README.md

 The original reference for HSSP is:

 ```
-Database of homology derived protein structures and the structural
+Database of homology-derived protein structures and the structural
  meaning of sequence alignment.
-Sander C and Schneider R, Proteins (1991) 9, 56-69.
+Sander C and Schneider R, Proteins (1991) 9, 56-68.
 ```

 # Contact